C.J. Abrams Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 22nd in MLB.

-- The Dodgers have a 4.22 team ERA that ranks 16th among all MLB pitching staffs.
+- The Dodgers have the 15th-ranked team ERA across all league pitching staffs (4.22).

 © 2023 Data Skrive.
 All rights reserved.